jimhigson/oboe.js/writing/main/5_Implementation.md

 Functional programming in
-Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisation such as Lambda Lifting [@functionalSpiderMonkey].
-Considering to what degree performance concerns should dissuade us from a functional style, we may consider the library's execution context.
-Because of the single-threaded model any application's Javascript execution is in between frames serving concurrent concerns so to minimise the impact on latency for the other tasks it is important that no task occupies the CPU for very long.
-On the browser about 16ms is a fair maximum, allowing painting to occur at 60 frames per second.
-In Node there is no hard limit but any CPU-hogging task degrades the responsiveness of other responses.
-Context switching imposes a very low overhead and responsive sharing generally proffers many small frames over a few larger ones.
-In any case, server-side tasks especially are more often i/o bound than CPU bound.
-Oboe's progressive design naturally splits tasks which would otherwise be performed in a single frame over many.
-For example, parsing and marshaling.
-Although the overall computation may be higher, the total performance of the system should be improved.
+Javascript is known to be slower than other styles, particularly in Firefox which lacks optimisation such as Lambda Lifting [@functionalSpiderMonkey] but I do not think this should be a major problem.
+Because of Javascript's single-threaded model, in the browser any script execution takes place during execution frames, interlaced with frames serving concurrent concerns.
+To minimise the impact on other tasks such as rendering it is important that no task occupies the CPU for very long.
+About 16ms is a fair target for the maximum duration of a script execution frame since most monitors refresh at 60Hz.
+In Node no limit can be implied from a display but any CPU-hogging task degrades the responsiveness of other concerns.
+Switching tasks is cheap so sharing the CPU well generally prefers many small execution frames over a few larger ones.
+Whether running in a browser or server, the bottleneck is more often I/O than processing speed and so long as no task holds the CPU for an unusually long execution frame it can be considered fast enough.
+Oboe's progressive model favours sharing because it naturally splits tasks over many execution frames which by a non-progressive mode would be performed as a single task.
+Although the overall CPU time will be higher, Oboe should share better with other concerns and because of better I/O management the total system performance should be improved.

 Incrementally building up the content
 -------------------------------------